 Considering a shorter time?
 Check out the 7, 10, and 14 day Costa Rica itineraries!

-What you MUST bring to Costa Rica:
+What you MUST bring for 3 weeks in Costa Rica:

 here are my top picks for items you must bring to Costa Rica